 "I request that course (course number and name, number of credits, grade received), taken at (name of university) in (semester and year) transfer as credit for course (equivalent UMass Lowell course number and name) at UMass Lowell."

 To the petition you should attach a photocopy of the relevant portion of your transcript as well as a course description from your university catalog and/or a course syllabus.
 Present this to the department transfer officer who may re-direct you to the relevant instructor.

 You must ensure that the Registrar's office has an official copy of your transcript - including completed grades for the semester before you transferred to UMass Lowell.

-International students must provide a full set of transcripts, an educational evaluation from the Center for Educational Documentation (CED) in Boston, and a course description for any course for which they wish to receive transfer credit.
+International students must provide a full set of transcripts, an educational evaluation from World Education Service (WES), and a course description for any course for which they wish to receive transfer credit.
 The course description must make it explicit that it is a calculus-based engineering course, rather than an algebra-based technology course.
 In most cases you will need to get your mathematics and science courses transferred before the ME adviser can consider your engineering transfer credits.

 The most important thing for transfer students to understand is that the awarding of transfer credits is a privilege, not a right, and that transfer credits must be requested, and fully justified by the student.
 Please understand that requests for transfer credit are sometimes refused.
 Either a university rule is being violated, or the course does not satisfy the requirements of the equivalent UML course.